NYCPlanning/ae-data-flow/README.md

 ## Local usage

 > [!NOTE]
-> The approaches to running this locally will inform how this will be run in CI using github actions.
->
 > This currently requires a local install of `postgres` in order to use the `psql` CLI.
 We may prefer an approach that does not depend on this.

 ### Set environment variables